 1. Migrate the configuration

-To migrate from a basic Froala 3 configuration to a basic TinyMCE 5 configuration, you need to replace the Froala links and source scripts with a TinyMCE source script, and replace the Froala editor variable assignment with the tinymce.init function.
+Migrate to TinyMCE 6 by replacing the Froala link tag and source script with a TinyMCE source script, and replace the Froala editor variable assignment with the tinymce.init function.

-Don’t have a cloud subscription?
-Get a free API Key.
-(You’ll even get a free trial of our premium plugins!)
+Don't have a cloud subscription?
+Get a FREE API key.
+You'll even get a free 14-day trial of our Premium plugins!

 <script>